Basic Skills Necessary:

 - Techniques & Skills Used: knit, increasing/decreasing, short rows, long-tail CO.

-A new take on the ruffle shawl, knit sideways in three garter stitch wedges which cleverly intersect.
-Increases and decreases shape Rufflebye from tip to tip, while two sets of short rows throughout create a crescent shape and a gentle ruffle edging.
+A new take on the ruffle shawl, Rufflebye is worked sideways in three garter stitch wedges which cleverly intersect to change the direction of the knitting.
+Increases and decreases create the shape from tip to tip, while two sets of short rows throughout form the crescent shape and the gently ruffled edging.

 Gauge: 22 st x 34 rows/4" in garter stitch, after gentle blocking.
 Gauge is not critical for this project, however a different gauge may result in a smaller or larger finished shawl, and different yardage requirements.

 - Size: 10" deep at center; 45" from tip to tip if pulled straight.
 Rufflebye forms a natural semi-circle and measures 40" along inner semi-circumference, and 72" along outer semi-circumference, measured without stretching.
 The 12-stitch ruffle is approximately 2.6" and begins as soon as there are enough stitches.